specollective/insights-agent-desktop-app/README.md

 ## Deployment

 Deployments are automated with Github Actions and Github Releases.
 See the `.github` directory for more details about the build configuration.

+## Troubleshooting

+**Error name not resolved error**

+This is probably the easiest way to clear DNS cache on Windows computer, and here's how it works: Open the Run box by using the Windows 11 keyboard shortcut Windows key + R. Now, type the following command: ipconfig /flushdns and hit Enter.
+This will flush the DNS cache on your Windows 11 computer